Ulaanbaatar: Special libraries

-An important resource for academics is the American Center for Mongolian Studies (ACMS), also based in Ulaanbaatar.
-Its goal is to facilitate research between Mongolia and the rest of the world and to foster academic partnerships.
-To help achieve this end, it operates a research library with a reading room and computers for Internet access.
-ACMS has 1,500 volumes related to Mongolia in numerous languages that may be borrowed with a deposit.
+The American Center for Mongolian Studies (ACMS) operates a research library with 1,500 volumes related to Mongolia in numerous languages.
 It also hosts an online library that includes special reference resources and access to digital databases, including a digital book collection.

 There is a Speaking Library at School #116 for the visually impaired, funded by the Zorig Foundation, and the collection is largely based on materials donated by Mongolian National Radio.
-"A sizable collection of literature, know-how topics, training materials, music, plays, science broadcasts are now available to the visually impaired at the school."